pranav-gujar/MiniMath/README.md

 - Multiplication
 - Division

+## Technologies Used

+- HTML
+- CSS
+- JavaScript

 ## Usage

 To use the calculator:

 1. Clone or download the repository.

-2. Open the index.html file in your web browser.
+2. Open the `index.html` file in your web browser.

 3. Use the buttons to input numbers and perform calculations.